-The AT89LV55 provides the following standard features: 20K bytes of Flash, 256-bytes of RAM, 32 I/O lines, three 16-bit timer/counters, a six-vector two-level interrupt architecture, a full duplex serial port, on-chip oscillator, and clock circuitry.
-In addition, the AT89LV55 is designed with static logic for operation down to zero frequency and supports two software selectable power saving modes.
+The AT89C52 provides the following standard features: 8K bytes of Flash, 256 bytes of RAM, 32 I/O lines, three 16-bit timer/counters, a six-vector two-level interrupt architecture, a full-duplex serial port, on-chip oscillator, and clock circuitry.
+In addition, the AT89C52 is designed with static logic for operation down to zero frequency and supports two software selectable power saving modes.
 The Idle Mode stops the CPU while allowing the RAM, timer/counters, serial port, and interrupt system to continue functioning.
-The Power Down Mode saves the RAM contents but freezes the oscillator, disabling all other chip functions until the next hardware reset.
-The low-voltage option saves power and operates with a 2.7-volt power supply.
+The Power-down mode saves the RAM contents but freezes the oscillator, disabling all other chip functions until the next hardware reset.